- ACRONYMS AND DEFINITIONS

 - Pancreatitis

-- Patients with a history of pancreatitis were excluded from tirzepatide trials, so it is unknown if they are at greater risk.
+- Patients with a history of pancreatitis were excluded from trials, so it is unknown if they are at greater risk.

 - Acute kidney injury